microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge01.md

       - You can find the Postman template files (`WTHFHIR.postman_collection.json` and `WTHFHIR.postman_environment.json`) in the `/Postman` folder of the Resources.zip file provided by your coach.
       - **[Import](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/)** the environment and collection template files into your Postman
       - Configure Postman environment variables specific to your FHIR service instance
-   - You need to register your **[public client application](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/use-postman)** to connect Postman desktop app to FHIR Server.

 ## Success Criteria